urbdyn/coding_exercises/software/scheduling_server_with_api.md

-# Coding Exercise: API for Lunch Buddies
+# Coding Exercise: API Server for Lunch Buddies

 > "One of the very nicest things about life is the way we must regularly stop whatever it is we are doing and devote our attention to eating." ― Luciano Pavarotti